haopengsong/Customer_churn_analysis/README.md

 '''
+ **Description**
- This project utilizes supervised learning models to identify customers who are likely to cancel service in the near future.
+ This project utilized several supervised learning models to identify customers who are likely to cancel services in the near future.
- Also, it extracts and analyzes top factors that contribute to user retention
+ Also, it extracted and analyzed top factors that contribute the most to user retention which could help companies to prevent from losing customers.

+ The model formulated in this project would be suitable for predicting whether a customer would or would not drop their subscriptions.

 '''